SilasVM/GitKit2/README.md

 2. Download the [Activity 1 document](./materials/activities/1-A-CommunityAndCollaboration.docx?raw=true) that will be distributed to students and edit it as follows:
    - Insert the URL of the `GitKit-FarmData2` upstream repo in place of the yellow highlighted text "Place URL of your deployed GitKit repository here!" that appears in the "Forking FarmData2" section.
 If you are using multiple deployments, you may elect to distribute the different URL's to your students using an LMS or some other mechanism.
-   - Delete one of the highlighted sections depending upon the KitClient your students are using:
+   - Retain the highlighted sections for the KitClient your students are using and remove those for the KitClient they are not using.
-     - Linux KitClient Setup (highlighted in green)
+     - Retain the green highlighted sections if you are using the Linux KitClient.
-     - VSCode KitClient Setup (highlighted in fuchsia)
+     - Retain the fuchsia highlighted sections if you are using the VSCode KitClient.

 #### Topic 1 Activity Notes